knpuniversity/symfony2-rest/knpu/episode5/battle-resource.md

 # The Battle Resource

-Yeeaaaa!
-Symfony REST - part 5!
-This course is *special* - we're going to de-mystify some magical-sounding ideas and buzzwords like hypermedia & HATEOAS.
+Hey guys!
+Finally part 5 - and it's *special*!
+It's my chance to take on some buzzwords
+directly: like hypermedia & HATEOAS.

 Now, defining these terms is easy... but putting them into practice?
-For me, it was a Ryan disaster.
+For me, it was a disaster.

 Let's take those ideas on directly in this tutorial, and clear up what's hype, and what is actually an evil ploy to prevent your awesome API from being released.